Bitfinex Review

 | Binance | Yes (2019) | 90%+ | SAFU fund | Varies by jurisdiction |

-- Technical Security: 8.5/10.
-The 99.5% cold storage, mandatory 2FA, U2F support, withdrawal whitelisting, and anti-phishing tools are strong.
-Among the best available.
+- Bitfinex states that it uses cold storage, mandatory 2FA, U2F support, withdrawal whitelisting, and anti-phishing tools.

 Practical Recommendation: Use Bitfinex as an active trading platform, not a storage facility.
 Keep working capital on the exchange for your trades.
 Move profits and long-term holdings to hardware wallets or insured custodians.
 Enable every security feature available, especially U2F 2FA and withdrawal address whitelisting.
 Do not leave six figures sitting idle on Bitfinex.